Frequently Asked Questions

 What is a school lottery and how does it work?

 A public lottery is held when the number of applications exceeds the amount of space available.
 Anyone not selected will be placed on a waiting list.
 Enrollment is open until all spots are filled.
-Students who live within the Sacramento City Unified School District (SCUSD) boundary and siblings of current Growth Public School students are given priority in the lottery.

 What's the difference between a charter school and a public school?